-How do I fix ‘Windows was unable to complete the format’ error?
+How Do I fix ‘Windows was unable to complete the format’ Error?

-Solution 1: Check if write-protection is enabled
+Check if write-protection is enabled

-If write-protection is enabled, your SD card or USB will be converted to a read-only state.
+If write protection is enabled, your SD card or USB will be converted to a read-only state.
 Hence you will not be able to perform any write action or format the device.

 Check if there is a write-protection switch on your SD card or USB.
-Sliding it upwards usually unlocks write-protection and this should allow you to format the card.
+Sliding it upwards usually unlocks write protection and this should allow you to format the card.
 This should help you fix ‘Windows was unable to complete the format’ error.

-Solution 2: Use Disk Management to fix ‘Windows was unable to complete the format’ error
+Use Disk Management to fix ‘Windows was unable to complete the format’ error

 The next solution you can try is to fix the ‘Windows was unable to complete the format’ on SD card/pen drive’ error using Disk Management tool.

 1. First, connect the storage device to be formatted to your computer